 Anyone who has spent any time driving recently will have noticed the number of pavements being dug up, in order for new fibre cables to be laid.
 The benefits of this are certainly worth the minor inconvenience caused, as it means fibre connectivity is moving away from being something only accessible to large enterprises.
 We are finally heading towards an era where even small and medium enterprises, as well as home users, will have access to this technology.

-The high speed connectivity offered by fibre has long been the default option for enterprises, but the increasing demand for this form of connectivity from the consumer and SME markets is currently pushing the market in new directions.
+The high-speed business fibre connectivity offered by fibre companies has long been the default option for enterprises, but the increasing demand for this form of connectivity from the consumer and SME markets is currently pushing the market in new directions.
 SME’s require access to fibre in order to compete more effectively with large organisations, while consumers want better connectivity for online gaming and live streaming of movies and music.
-Interestingly, these two market sectors converge extensively, as many SMEs have home offices and want to use fibre for business connectivity during work time and for leisure connectivity after hours.
+Interestingly, these two market sectors converge extensively, as many SMEs have home offices and want to use business fibre connectivity during work time and for leisure connectivity after hours.

 Increasing demand has, in turn, led to a huge increase in capacity coupled with a massive decrease in costs.
 In just the past 24 months, the local market has witnessed an increase of between 75% and 85% in capacity usage.
 The size of fibre pipes has increased significantly in this period, shifting from just four Megabits in the recent past to the current fibre links of up to 100 Megabits.